Editors and AI, Part I: What Is AI? A Primer for Editorial Professionals

 You might be privately wondering what ChatGPT actually is, how it differs from other AI tools, or whether you need to pay for access.
 Maybe you’ve heard colleagues mention Claude or Perplexity but aren’t sure how these tools compare.
 Perhaps you’ve watched as Microsoft has begun adding AI-powered tools to Word, PowerPoint, and Excel, but you’re not sure how they work (or how to avoid using them).
 Maybe you’ve told clients that you don’t use AI, but now you’re wondering if Grammarly counts.

 Here’s the reality: AI is everywhere in our industry now, whether we like it or not.
-And even if you think you’ve never used it, it’s very likely that you have.
+Even if you've been trying to avoid it, it's likely that you've used it without knowing.
 But before we can have meaningful conversations about AI’s impact on editing—and before we can decide whether these tools belong in our workflows—we need to clarify what, exactly, we’re talking about.

 When We Say “AI,” What Do We Mean?